AngelaPrades/gs-consuming-rest-xml-android/README.md

 ## Start the REST service

 In order to consume a REST service, you must first have a REST service to consume.
-This project includes a simple self-contained application for use with testing the REST request.
-You can start the server by running the following shell script from the `service` folder:
+You can start the server, included in this guide, by running the following shell script from the `service` folder:

 ```sh
 $ ./start-service.sh